junjun107/ShowStream-Radar/README.md

 ## Lessons Learned:

 While using the React context API, I learned a few things about useReducer hook.
-- It's a pure function taht is  used to maniupualte part of the app state.
+- It's a pure function that is  used to maniupualte part of the app state.